 In short, my job is pretty awesome and I feel incredibly fortunate that my path led me here.

 Some more context.
 I grew up in the diverse suburb Teaneck, N.J., twenty minutes outside of NYC – born to a graphic designer and copywriter.
-Advertising is in my blood.
+Advertising and design are in my blood.
 I studied studio art at Skidmore College where I spent a year abroad – first in Florence and then in Paris.
 In addition to being a voracious reader, I spend the majority of my free time wandering around the culturally-rich streets of downtown Manhattan with my camera.
 I also regularly write about consumer trends on my blog Curiosity Matters, am attempting to write a semi-autobiographical fictional novel and am the editor / writer for a global women’s networking organization called SheSays.
 And on the off chance I have an hour to spare during the week, I guide people through their various technological challenges through my consultancy GetTech.